nico-martin/node-push-notification-service/readme.md

 # Push Notification Service

-A push notification service based on NodeJS written in Typescript.
+A push notification service based on NodeJS written in TypeScript.

 ## .env Variables
-The service requires some evironment variables:
+The service requires some environment variables:
 * `DATABASE_URL` The URL to the MongoDB
-* `VAPID_EMAIL` an email adress used for VAPID verification
+* `VAPID_EMAIL` an email address used for VAPID verification
 * `VAPID_PRIVATE_KEY` VAPID Private Key
 * `VAPID_PUBLIC_KEY` VAPID Public Key